insysbio/drug-loaded-nanoparticles/README.md

 PBPK Modeling For Therapeutic Nanoparticles Loaded With Drug

+_Under development_

-This repository includes the model reproduced from the the paper:
+This repository includes the model reproduced from the the paper and datasets from figures and the supplementary materials:

-> Comprehensive study of the drug delivery properties of poly(l-lactide)-poly(ethylene glycol) nanoparticles in rats and tumor-bearing mice.
-Journal of Controlled Release 261.
-DOI: [10.1016/j.jconrel.2017.06.006](http://dx.doi.org/10.1016/j.jconrel.2017.06.006)
+> Shalgunov et al. _Comprehensive study of the drug delivery properties of poly(l-lactide)-poly(ethylene glycol) nanoparticles in rats and tumor-bearing mice._ __Journal of Controlled Release 261.__ DOI: [10.1016/j.jconrel.2017.06.006](http://dx.doi.org/10.1016/j.jconrel.2017.06.006)

 # Authors

-[Evgeny Metelkin](https://github.com/metelkin) is the author of code in [Heta language](https://hetalang.githu.io) notation.
+[Evgeny Metelkin](https://github.com/metelkin) is an maintainer of the repository in [Heta language](https://hetalang.githu.io) notation.

 The model and data in the study were reproduced from the published study.
 The authors of the original study are:

 - Vladimir Shalgunov
 - Daria Zaytseva-Zotova
 - Arkadi Zintchenko